FAQs - Frequently Asked Questions:

 Plasma Window™ DVDs are created to the highest digital standards - so it is important that you optimize your home theater system for the best results.

-For our standard ENHANCED DEFINITION DVDs, the optimum set-up is to FIRST have your DVD player connected to your widescreen TV via the COMPONENT cables (Y,Pb,Pr/Red, Green, Blue).
+The optimum set-up is to FIRST have your DVD or Blu-Ray player connected to your widescreen TV via the COMPONENT cables (Y,Pb,Pr/Red, Green, Blue) or via DVI/HDMI cables.

 THEN, make sure the PROGRESSIVE SCAN feature is enabled on your DVD player.
 This is important especially when viewing our "ArtPlasma™" DVD.
 Progressive scan eliminates the interlacing "flicker" and makes the artwork appear more like a painting and less like a TV image.
 The progressive scan feature is usually enabled through the DVD player's set-up menu OR a switch on the back of the DVD player.